-Marco moved to New York City from Puglia, Italy in 1996 to pursue a career in music as a drummer.
-While enrolled in The Drummer's Collective and auditioning for different bands, he worked as a cashier at 137 Sullivan Street at a French Bistro which is now home to his latest venture, Mareluna.
+Marco moved to New York City from Puglia, Italy, in 1996 to pursue a career in music as a drummer.
+While enrolled in The Drummer's Collective and auditioning for different bands, he worked as a cashier at 137 Sullivan Street at a French Bistro now home to Mareluna Soho.

 His break in music came when he partnered up with another fellow musician who was a bass player for Marc Anthony.
-His music career took off and he went on a South American tour with Marc Anthony and Jennifer Lopez, where he fell in love with Latin American culture.
-He ended up living in Havana, Cuba for nine months in a small neighborhood which used to be the old Chinatown.
-He was fascinated by the Asian influence and mix of Cuban, Puerto Rican and Chinese cultures.
-He loved how so many people were coming together through music, food and religion.
+His music career took off, and he went on a South American tour with Marc Anthony and Jennifer Lopez, where he fell in love with Latin American culture.
+For nine months, he lived in Havana, Cuba, in a small neighborhood that used to be the old Chinatown.
+He was fascinated by the Asian influence and mix of Cuban, Puerto Rican, and Chinese cultures.
+He loved how so many people came together through music, food, and religion.

-Marco decided to move back to the United States and shortly after Favela Cubana and Calle Dao were born.
+Marco decided to move back to the United States, and shortly after, Favela Cubana and Calle Dao were born.
 After mastering the art of Cuban-Brazilian and Cuban-Asian cuisines, Marco finally decided to pay homage to his Italian roots and open a modern Italian restaurant.
-He started looking at real estate and to his surprise, 137 Sullivan Street was on the market.
+He started looking at real estate, and to his surprise, 137 Sullivan Street was on the market.
 The very same place he was once a cashier.
 It was meant to be.
-He walked in and could feel the energy, the charm and nostalgia.
+He walked in and could feel the energy, the charm, and the nostalgia.
 It was just the right place.
-He walked in the basement, kitchen, back room and it felt like home.
-He always loved that block and how it was a real neighborhood.
-How people knew each other.
+He walked into the basement, kitchen, and back room, which felt like home.
+He always loved that block and how it was a real neighborhood, how people knew each other.
 He loved the idea of running into the same people he would see 25 years ago.

-When in Italy, Marco had a cover band and his favorite song was something he describes as intercultural, catchy, yet smooth and absolutely beautiful and simple.
-When he finally got the space, he decided to name the restaurant Mareluna, where he would try a new modern approach to old school Italian food.
-More seafood, more mixing of different flavors.
-In fact, his favorite item in the menu is the Gnocchi dish with Truffle.
-He loves how truffle adds a complex texture and crunch to the traditional creamy gnocchi.
+When in Italy, Marco had a cover band, and his favorite song was something he describes as intercultural, catchy, yet smooth and absolutely beautiful and simple.
+When he finally got the space, he decided to name the restaurant Mareluna, where he would try a new modern approach to old-school Italian food he cherished so much: more seafood and mixing different flavors.